 Marketing is an important source of providing employment.

-According to an estimate, about, 40% of the labor force in developed countries (such as U.S.A., Germany, Japan, etc) is engaged in different marketing processes, such as distribution channel (wholesale and retail trade) marketing, research, storage, warehousing, transport, communication, publicity, etc.
+According to an estimate, about, 40% of the labor force in developed countries (such as the U.S.A., Germany, Japan, etc) is engaged in different marketing processes, such as distribution channel (wholesale and retail trade), marketing research, storage, warehousing, transport, communication, publicity, etc.

-In a developing country like India, about 2 crore people are engaged in marketing, such as distribution channel, etc.
+In a developing country like India, about 3 crore people are engaged in marketing, such as distribution channels, etc.

 2. Delivery of Standard of Living

-Marketing is the delivery of standard of living to society.
+Marketing is the delivery of a standard of living to society.

 It provides knowledge about different varieties of goods and services, of means of publicity and sales promotion to society.